MoonforDream/Xadmin-based-class-cloud-service-platform/README.md

 This project is a class cloud service platform based on xadmin, committed to providing class cadres with high-quality, fast, convenient, and digital data experience

+## Notice
+The class source. zip file in tagv1.0.3 is a web side file.
+To download this file, you don't need to make the following changes, just configure the corresponding environment and the correct environment file path in the environment file.
+You can also download the APK experience app